enso-org/hiring-tasks/rust/README.md

 When working on the following tasks, please follow these rules:

+- Most of the tasks are questions-only, where you do not need to write any code.
+Your answers do not have to be long, but they should be precise and should cover all corner cases of the problem.
-- The code should be of a production ready quality.
+- If you write a code, it should be of a production ready quality.
 It should be code which you would be proud to create a pull request for.
 In particular, remember about documentation, linting, proper semantic naming, and keeping the API clean and understandable.
+You can use unstable Rust if you want to (we are using unstable Rust in all parts of our project).
 - Please take all security, performance, and memory usage concerns into consideration and write about them in a comment at the end of the file for each solution.
 Create a public API which could be easily and securely consumed by and end user.
 - Please use the Rust formatter (`rustfmt`), lint your code, and apply practices for good code quality.